25prabhu10/notes/docs/Languages/Shell-Scripting/Zsh.md

 ---
 title: ZSH
-description: An extended Bourne shell with many improvements.
+description: An extended Bourne shell with many improvements
 ---

 # ZSH

-An extended Bourne shell ([Bash](./Bash.md)) with many improvements.
+An extended Bourne shell ([Bash](./Bash.md)) with many improvements

 ## Installation and Setup